hyojin0912/HJ-GPCRact/README.md

 │
 ├── data/
-│   ├── raw/                  # Raw data collected from public databases │   └── processed/            # Processed data for model training
+│   ├── raw/                  # Raw data collected from public databases │   └── processed/            # Processed data for model training and analysis │
-│
 ├── preprocessing/          # Scripts to build the dataset from scratch │   ├── README.md             # Guide for the preprocessing pipeline